saratkumar17mss040/Task-app-rest-api/README.md

 ## 🔯 Features

--   Users will be able to signup / login.
+-   Users will be able to signup / login / logout .
 -   Users can create todo.
 -   Users can get todo's.
 -   Users can update todo.